Spectory/unit_tests_dev_meeting/README.md

   end
 ```

+Lets run the tests, they all pass but...
 AHH! we called the Util.send_email method! this sent real emails to some@email.com.
 running production code at unit tests is a big NO NO!

 we should stub Util.send_email method, and mock its expected return value